Undergraduate Programs

 Force/Add Form Semester Information

-The force/add request form will open twice: December 8-12, 2025 and January 12-22, 2026.
-The form will open and close at 12:00pm on the applicable dates.
-The list of courses, if any, available to request to force-add will be available when the form opens on December 8th.
+Summer 2026: The force/add request form will open March 24th and close July 9th.
+It will display all courses available for force-add (if any).
 Not every course is on the list because not every course has an option for force-add.
-If it is not on the list below, please assume that the course is not an option to force-add.
-The list of available courses is subject to change as classes fill.
+If it is not on the list, please assume that the course is unavailable for force-add.
+Note that the list of available courses is subject to change as classes fill up.

 Force/add requests will not be accepted for courses with no available seats.
 Once the course is full, it is full even though the course is online.
 These courses are available to be force/added.
 If a course is not on the list, it is not available to be force/added.
 If you think this is in error and a course should be on the form, please contact csundergrad@vt.edu.